 Hot flashes

-Hot flashes are a symptom that some individuals may experience.
+Hot flashes are a symptom that some may experience.
 Here are the symptoms:

 - A sudden sensation of heat: A sudden feeling of intense heat that spreads throughout the body, often starting in the chest or face and radiating outward.